nagarajbhat/academic-kickstart/content/authors/admin/_index.md

 ---

-I am passionate about telling stories behind the data.
+I am passionate about building awesome Machine learning products.
 Skilled in Python,Data visualisation and Machine learning.
 I've previously worked as a software Engineer building websites in Django,flask.

 I am currently participating in the #100DaysOfCode challenge, where I share my coding journey,  Check out my progress [here](https://github.com/nagarajbhat/100DaysOfCode).

-Apart from that I write poetry and play Table tennis in my free time.
+Apart from that I write poetry. :black_nib:

+I am also working on a [Multilingual COVID-19 Dashboard](https://github.com/nagarajbhat/dash-covid19-multilingual) built using plotly Dash and MarianMT transformer.
+It also has a news feed that can be filtered using category, country.

+Feel free to contact me if you would like to collaborate, hire me , have any questions or just want say Hi! :wave: